 While talking about exams, another name pops up in our minds – the cram schools of South Korea!

 Teacher-led virtual hagwons are common in South Korea.

 We know the country has a popular hagwon concept, in which students attend private evening schools.
-In South Korea, the pressure to study hard stems from the idea of judging a person by their academic achievements and their graduation from premier universities in their country.
+In South Korea, there is a pressure to study hard.
+This pressure stems from the exercise of judging a person by their academic achievements.
+This is why it is important for South Korean students to graduate from premier universities in country.